kuwv/python-argufy/README.md

 ## Overview

 Inspection based parser built on argparse.
+Build complex CLI interfaces by writing more code-complete applications.

+## Motivation

+Argufy is designed to be an alternative to decorator based parsers such as Click.
+Decorators have limitations that prevent effective use of inspection without drawbacks.
+This parser easilly allows a CLI to be created with minimal effort while enabling inspection.

 ## Install